- CBT for Addiction and Co-occurring Disorders

 Your specific diagnosis will call for an individualized treatment plan that may or may not include CBT, but here’s why CBT for addiction beats many other psychotherapies out there.

 CBT is meant to be a short-term, effective treatment.
-Traditional therapy — where patients talk and therapists simply listen — often goes on for an indefinite number of weeks, even years, after which there may or may not be significant improvement.
+Traditional therapy — where patients talk and therapists simply listen — often goes on for an indefinite number of weeks, even years, after which there may or may not be a significant improvement.
 CBT shortens this process by forcing both therapist and patient to take more active roles in recovery.
-CBT produces a meaningful impact over the course of just two to three months, the period of time over which most rehab programs take place.
+CBT for addiction produces a meaningful impact over just two to three months, the time over which most rehab programs take place.

 Another advantage of CBT is its versatility.
 It can be practiced one-on-one with a therapist, in group therapy, or on one’s own.
 Instead of making the patient dependent on the therapist for recovery, CBT gives them tools and techniques they can take with them wherever they go.